-Administering medication to older mental health patients
+Difficulties in administering medication to older mental health inpatients.

 Geoff Dickens, RMN, BSc, Dip N; Jean Stubbs, MSc, MRPharmS; Camilla Haw, MA, MB, BChir, MRCP, MRCPsych